 It’s kind of crazy to think how many potatoes have been left to spoil in kitchen cupboards all these years because of a guideline specifically for commercial producers.
 We could have been using our fridges or another cool storage area and avoided many tons of food waste.

-There is more information on this topic in the podcast episode (see player, above).
+There is more information on this topic in the podcast episode (see player, below).

 ~Melissa the Empress of Dirt ♛